Abandoned Houston children found living with skeletal remains of 9-year-old brother: Police

 ARIZONA MAN HELD AFTER DISCOVERY OF CHILD'S SKELETAL REMAINS WAS LOCAL HIGH SCHOOL EMPLOYEE: REPORT

 The teenager also said his parents had not lived in the apartment for a few months.
-The two other brothers are ages seven and 10.
+The two other brothers are ages 7 and 10.

 Police found the three brothers in the apartment, as well as the skeletal remains that are suspected to belong to the 9-year-old.
 The boys appeared to have been abandoned and malnourished, according to authorities.